 By answering these and other questions, companies can develop a roadmap for refining and redefining their brand purpose, and can take steps to maintain long-lasting relationships with their customers.
 This may involve making changes to the brand's messaging, positioning, or product offerings, or it may involve developing new programs and initiatives to engage and connect with customers.

-Here's a collection of some 14 brands to illustrate the diversity across different strategies.
+Here is a collection of descriptions for some 14 brands as of 2020, illustrating the diversity across different strategies.